zenglab-regeneration/DRIM/README.md

 ```
 pic <- simple_draw()
 ```
-You can get a simple drawing, if you want to customize the drawing use the results of the draw in a further draw
+You can use it to make a simple preliminary drawing of the results.

 ### get_seurat_result
 **resolution**:magnification